Federico-Ciuffardi/GodotTouchInputManager/README.md

 Feel free to append yourself here if you've made contributions.

 ## Note
-Thank you for checking out this repository, you can send all your questions and feedback to Federico.Ciuffardi@outlook.com.
+Thank you for checking out this repository, you can send all your questions and comments to Federico.Ciuffardi@outlook.com.

-If you are up to contribute on some way please contact me :)
+If you are willing to contribute in any way, please contact me.